doherty100/kidzhackphilly/10-games-part-03/README.md

 ## Hands on

+Go ahead and load the saved version of your code from the previous lesson.
 Let's add some code to draw a cross hair to mark where the player wants to throw the baseball.

 1. Drag a new *when app starts* event code block from the *App* tray onto the code space to help keep our code organized.
 1. Create the following variables and initialize them using the information in this table: